Terpenes and Cannabis: What Medical Marijuana Patients Should Know

 Why Are Terpenes So Important?

-Think of this: cannabinoids are colorless, odorless and tasteless.
+Think of this: cannabinoids are colorless, odorless, and tasteless.
 As far as the external senses go, cannabinoids are, in fact, quite bland and boring.
-Cannabinoids act as a blank canvas that give terpenes the freedom to bring cannabis its unique variety of color, depth, and texture.
-Not only do terpenes equip each cultivar of cannabis with its own unique color and flavor, terpenes influence the character of a multitude of effects elicited by cannabis, especially the nature of the euphoric effects.
+Cannabinoids act as a blank canvas that gives terpenes the freedom to bring cannabis its unique variety of color, depth, and texture.
+Not only do terpenes equip each cultivar of cannabis with its own unique color and flavor, but terpenes also influence the character of a multitude of effects elicited by cannabis, especially the nature of the euphoric effects.
 So what draws us to cannabinoid terpenes?

 The diverse chemical milieu reflected by the wide variety of cannabis cultivars and chemotypes is the chemical fingerprint of cannabis.